mojofunk/mingw-pkg/README.md

 dependencies with PREFIX and install into bundle/package path and then also install application into PREFIX.

-Another option is to rely on binary packages built and maintained externally(fedora, msys2 etc) and then install these packages using PREFIX as root.
+Another option would be to install binary packages built and maintained externally(fedora, msys2 etc) using PREFIX as root.

 [ Usage ]